 Remarketing (or retargeting) is a powerful marketing technique aimed at converting high-intent users who have had past interactions with your brand.
 In this type of marketing, marketers redeliver certain ads to users based on their past interactions with their business.

-There are several advertising platforms that you can use, but Google Ads (AdWords) is one of the most powerful ones.
+There are different advertising platforms that you can use, but Google Ads is powerful and for many, already a part of your toolset.
 In this post, we will focus on creating and optimizing a Google Ads remarketing campaign.

 We will first discuss the importance of having a clear strategy and then move on to the actual process of setting up a Google Ads remarketing campaign.
 In the last section, we will discuss some best practices and strategies to optimize your remarketing campaign.